moonbeam-foundation/moonbeam/scripts/README.md

 ```

 # Standalone nodes
-The standalone nodes are made to be executed without any specs.
+The standalone nodes are made to be executed without explicitly supplied specs.
 They also don't require any runtime wasm file or genesis state.

 ```bash